 Family Access Membership

-The Family Access Membership is a $15, yearlong membership for families who are receiving some form of public assistance.
+The Family Access Membership is a $15, yearlong membership for families who are receiving some form of public income-related assistance.
 It includes unlimited admission for two named adults and four named children, two free guests with each visit, one named caregiver (e.g. nanny, grandparent, etc.) as well as discounts in the Museum Store and on camps, classes, birthday parties, and rentals.
+Please note, priority is given to residents within a 35 mile radius of the Museum.
 See our FAQs below for full details.

 For more information and applications, click on the following links: